ABOUT

 10 - No open containers of food allowed in guest rooms unless stored

-inside a room refrigerator.
+inside of a room refrigerator.

 11 - Please promptly return all glasses, coffee cups, dishes, and